Why Does List & Label Need a Printer Driver?

 Note: From List & Label in Version 27 there is the possibility to use List & Label without a printer driver.

-It may happen that the first time you use List & Label in your own application, a message is displayed that no printer driver is available.
+It may happen that the first time you use List & Label in your own application, a message is displayed that no printer driver is available or no printer is defined/installed.
 Or the error code NO_PRINTER (-11) is displayed in the log output of Debwin:

 -11 (No printer is installed in the system or the specified printer does not exist.
 Please install a printer (driver).)